semanticist21/query-key-chain/README.md

 } as const;

 // query options
-// 'params' is an concluding method, returning readonly array of values, making no further chaining is possible. export const boardService = {
+// 'params' is a concluding method, returning readonly array of values, making no further chaining is possible. export const boardService = {
   getList: (boardId: number, params: ListParams) =>
     queryOptions({